-The legal system plays a critical role in realizing the environmental dimension of sustainable development.
+The legal system plays a critical role in realising the environmental dimension of sustainable development.
 As the field of environmental law expands rapidly, it is important that we guide the development of knowledge and skills of legal practitioners to be able to effectively support sustainable development, and the health of people and planet.

-The United Nations Environment Programme and the International Bar Association are therefore pleased to have developed the Model Framework curriculum for continuing legal education on environmental law so that lawyers are able to effectively enforce environmental law, nationally and regionally, and are equipped to support the implementation of environmental rule of law.
+The United Nations Environment Programme and the International Bar Association are therefore pleased to have developed the Framework Model Curriculum on Continuing Legal Education in Environmental Law so that lawyers are able to effectively enforce environmental law, nationally and regionally, and are equipped to support the implementation of environmental rule of law.
 This framework responds to requests from the United Nations Environment Programme Member States seeking guidance on effective legislative, implementation and enforcement frameworks to advance justice, governance and law for environmental sustainability.

-We expect that this is curriculum will be complimented at the national level with relevant country-specific legal materials that will strengthen the ability of lawyers to interpret and support enforcement of domestic environmental law in their individual countries.
+We expect that this curriculum will be complimented at the national level with relevant country-specific legal materials that will strengthen the ability of lawyers to interpret and support enforcement of domestic environmental law in their individual countries.